-Although David is mostly associated with the Stratocaster, he has always been a big fan of Telecasters.
-His very first “Floyd” guitar was a Telecaster and over the years, David has recorded and performed numerous songs with this classic guitar.
+Although mostly associated with the Stratocaster, David Gilmour has always been a big fan of Telecasters.
+His very first Fender guitar was a Telecaster and over the years, David has recorded and performed numerous songs with this classic guitar.

 On David’s first TV appearance with Pink Floyd on the Bouton Rouge show (French TV), February 20.
 1968, a second Telecaster, identical to the main guitar, is seen leaning up against David’s amp.
 This was Syd’s guitar that David borrowed for a while until Syd claimed it back during the Saucerful of Secrets recording sessions later that spring.

 The back of the Ummagumma album cover features a Fender Telecaster that appears to be a late 1950s model with a natural brown body and maple neck.
 Like several of David’s Teles, the “lipstick” cover was taken off the neck pickup.
 The guitar is later seen in Paris, France, September 12.
 1970 and in Lyon, France, June 12.
 1971.
 David bought this after his white Telecaster got lost during the band’s visit to the US in July 1968 and luckily it was the only instrument that didn’t get stolen in May 1970.

 Pink Floyd premiered You Gotta Be Crazy on their British Winter Tour in November 1974.
 The was of course later reworked and released as Dogs on Animals in 1977.
 David performed the song in 1974 using a 59 Fender Custom Telecaster with a three colour brown sunburst alder body with binding, a white 3-ply pickguard and a D-shaped neck with rosewood fingerboard.

 At this point the guitar featured a Gibson PAF neck humbucker pickup, making it look and sound like the Deluxe Telecasters introduced in the early 70’s.
 It is not known whether David installed the pickup himself or if it was done by a previous owner.